Did you discover concrete subfloors under your flooring? In this step-by-step tutorial, we’ll teach you how to install laminate flooring on concrete.

 You can use a floor leveling compound to any dips and let it dry thoroughly before moving on.

-Check the concrete floor for any cracks and if needed, fill those with ______.
+Check the concrete floor for any cracks and if needed, fill those before moving on.

 Keep a ShopVac handy during installation and clean all dust and debris from the concrete immediately before putting the underlayment down.